-Part U. Credit for Course Work at Another ABA Law School
+Part V. Credit for Course Work at Another ABA Law School

 Students may, with the advanced approval of the Assistant Dean for Student Life, earn a limited number of hours at another ABA accredited law school.
 This may be done by visiting another school for one or two semester(s) or a summer term, or by participating in an approved international program.
 Credit will be given only in courses approved by the Assistant Dean for Student Life and in which the student earns a grade of C or higher.
+Grades in these courses will not be counted in the student's Brandeis grade point average or impact graduation honors.
 Special ABA restrictions apply to on-line courses.
 For details, consult the Assistant Dean for Student Life.
 Neither the course name nor the grade will be posted on the student's official transcript.
 Note that transfer students must complete at least 30 of their last 36 credit hours at the University of Louisville.
-See II.A.
+See Chapter 2, Part A of this Handbook.

-Part V. Seminar Rules
+Part W. Seminar Rules

 - 1. Students having a 2.0 or better average and having completed at least 19 hours may register for seminars. - 2.
-No more than two seminars may be taken in any semester. - 3.
-All seminars have limited enrollment.
+No more than two seminars may be taken in any semester.

-4. Both part-time and full-time students are eligible to take seminars, subject to the above rules.
+- 3. All seminars have limited enrollment. - 4.
+Both part-time and full-time students are eligible to take seminars, subject to the above rules.

-Part W. Independent Study Rules
+Part X. Independent Study Rules